What Is A Good Dividend Yield? Is A High Dividend Yield Good? (What Dividend Yield Is Too High)

 Not every time a high yield is a good sign.
 Yes, dividends do represent generosity on the company’s part for the trust an investor is putting in the company but equally high yields represent potential risks.

-First, a company pays dividends out of its net income, a chunk of which is kept aside as retained earnings, meant to be invested in the company’s growth for its current and future project with potentially high returns.
+First, a company pays dividends out of its net income or retained earnings, meant to be invested in the company’s growth for its current and future project with potentially high returns.
 So like we have said before, every penny that a company is paying in dividends is every penny they are not investing in future growth.
 Many companies could pay a dividend but chose not to.

 Dividend yield misconceptions

 Many investors in the run for chasing high yields forget about the stock price.
 A high-valued stock with a low dividend yield may benefit the same as a low-valued stock with a high yield.
 For someone looking forward to saving for long-term goals needs to focus on total returns, the stock’s valuation, and the payout ratio.

 It is troubling when investors focus on just the stocks’ dividend yield, thinking of them as bonds.
 In fixed-income investments like bonds, the yield is the return.
 However, it is not the same for a dividend stock.
 Moreover, dividend payout is not compulsory for a company to pay, it is more like a distribution.